cockpit-project/cockpit-project.github.io/external/wiki/Workflow.md

 * A pull request is updated with copious rewrites and rebases until it has a small number of 'perfect' commits.

-  These commits should be fit for master and the pull request is merged by rebasing these commits onto master.
+  These commits should be fit for main and the pull request is merged by rebasing these commits onto main.

 * A pull request that depends on other pull requests declares that in its description.